nextbharat-sic/Cleaning_Senpai/README.md

 <!-- "Copyright © 2025 Suzuki Motor Corporation All Rights Reserved" -->
 # CleaningSENPAI

-App focused on waste management in IITH
+App focused on waste management in campuses

 Take a picture of the waste problem and inform the cleaning crew.